Joystream/joystream/cli/README.md

   $ joystream-cli content:deleteChannelAssetsAsModerator

 OPTIONS
-  -c, --channelId=channelId  (required) ID of the Channel -a, --assetIds             Comma separated list of data object IDs to delete -r, --rationale            Reason of deleting the channel by moderator --useMemberId=useMemberId  Try using the specified member id as context whenever possible --useWorkerId=useWorkerId  Try using the specified worker id as context whenever possible
+  -a, --assetIds=assetIds    (required) List of data object IDs to delete -c, --channelId=channelId  (required) ID of the Channel -r, --rationale=rationale  (required) Reason for removing the channel assets by moderator --useMemberId=useMemberId  Try using the specified member id as context whenever possible --useWorkerId=useWorkerId  Try using the specified worker id as context whenever possible
 ```